KU-CS-Camp/KU-CS-Camp.github.io/python-review-exercises.md

 Pretend that we have a list of grades from a hypothetical CS course.
 We can use this list of grades to explore lists, if statements, and for loops.

 1. Create a new file named ‘grades.py’
-2. Generate a list of ~10 fake grades (your choice)
+2. Generate an array of ~10 fake grades (your choice)
 3. Create a function for checking grades
 4. Loop through the grades and print out ‘You passed!’ when the grade is above a 70 otherwise print ‘Sorry, you did not pass’
 5. Call the function at the bottom of the file